As4d/algo-ai/README.md

    cp mock_db/db.sqlite3 .
    ```

 Note: The mock database is for development purposes only.
-For production, you should set up a proper database and configure it according to your needs.

 ## Open Source Components